kenanbendz/rn-challenge/README.md

 This challenge is designed to evaluate your ability to work with large datasets, implement pagination, and handle reactive filtering while maintaining performance and usability.
 The challenge mimics a real-world scenario that requires a mix of technical and design decisions.

+*Do not spend more 2 hours on this test.*

 ## The Challenge

 You are tasked with building a Product List Screen.
 The screen must display a large list of products, support infinite scrolling (pagination), and allow users to filter products by category using a simple dropdown or similar.